ali5ter/workshop-air-monitor/README.md

 The [start_server_stack.sh](server/start_server_stack.sh) script will start up these services using [a Docker Compose definition](server/docker-compose.yml).
 Make sure you have docker installed because it just makes things so much easier.

-The configuration for InfluxDB and Granfana is in [.env](server/.env).
-Change this accordingly before you run the start script.
-These parameters are also used by the [influx.py](client/env_monitor/influx.py) client code class.
+The configuration for InfluxDB and Granfana is in an environment file.
+Copy the [.env.template](server/.env.template) file to a .env file.
+Then edit this accordingly before you run the start script.

 If you make changes to things after running the start script, just use the following Docker Compose commands to cycle InfluxDB and Grafana...